-This is a common occurrence for many of my clients in the city of Chicago.
-This scenario creates an unhealthy feeling of anxiety whenever they take their dog out.
-Whether it’s waiting for the elevator doors to open, walking down a tight hallway, or turning around a corner, and being confronted by another person and their dog, living with a reactive dog is optional.
+This is a common scenario for many of my clients in Chicago, and it creates an unhealthy feeling of anxiety whenever they take their dog out.
+Whether it’s waiting for the elevator doors to open, walking down a tight hallway, or turning around a corner and being confronted by another person and their dog, living with a reactive dog is optional.

 Yes, you read that right.
 Optional.

-You don’t have to live with the dog you have and all you have to do is choose not to.
-After you’ve made your decision, the next step is being proactive in addressing your dog’s reactivity.
+You don’t have to live with the dog you own, and all you have to do is choose not to.
+But if you decide to live with them, you have to be proactive in addressing your dog’s reactivity.

-The next step after you’ve made your decision is to set out and find someone who can help you achieve your goals.
-This entails doing your research.
 Don’t just go to Google, type in “reactive dog training,” click the first link, and run with it.
-Actually sit down and research your area’s dog trainers, their methods, and whether or not they can actually help you get to your end goal.
+Actually sit down and research your area’s dog trainers, their methods and find out whether or not they can actually help you get to your end goal.
 Remember, many people say they can help, but can they actually do so?

 FREE TIP HERE: If they only use positive reinforcement methods, WALK AWAY.
-In my experience, I’ve never seen food only methods work with any type of behavior case.
-I get ex-food only clients all the time and it just doesn’t work.
+In my experience, I’ve never seen food-only methods work with any type of behavior case.
+I get ex-food-only clients all the time because it just didn’t work.

-When dealing with reactivity, 95% of the time the cause is lack of structure and discipline.
-Once we incorporate that into the dog’s life the next step is, how does the dog behave now that it has a concept of what is allowed and not allowed?
-First couple of weeks can be hit or miss with behavior.
-Sometimes there’s less reactivity, other times there’s no reactivity with a big step back or multiple flare ups down the line, sometimes there’s no change, and that’s ok.
-All of this is information to me and I simply tweak my approach once I get feedback from the dog and the owner.
+The first couple of weeks can be hit or miss with behavior – sometimes there’s less reactivity, other times there’s no reactivity but then a big step back or multiple flare-ups later down the line and sometimes there’s no change, which is OK.
+All of this information is helpful to me and I simply tweak my approach once I get feedback from the dog and the owner.

-Once you’ve had your first class (hopefully it brought considerable change) it’s easy to get caught up in the success that you think your dog won’t have any more flare ups.
+Once you’ve had your first class (hopefully it brought considerable change), it’s easy to get caught up in the success and think your dog won’t have any more flare-ups.
 Unfortunately, that’s rarely the case.
 I’m anticipating that there will be a few explosions during the rehab period and I’m not bothered by it.
 This is actually where the real work is done.

-Will you be able to stop every moment of reactivity?
+You won’t be able to stop every moment of reactivity.

 Getting stuck in the disappointment can hold many people back because they begin to lose confidence, and their body language shows it.
 They begin to think it’s a hopeless endeavor and give up, and that’s exactly why they cannot overcome their dog’s behavior issues.

-Not everyday is going to be perfect.
-There will be good and bad days, just like with everything else.
+Not every day is going to be perfect.
+There will be good days and bad days, just like with everything else.
 When starting out, the bad will outnumber the good, but you will begin to see the reversal at some point and the good will begin to outnumber the bad.
 Before you know it, the days of reactivity will be a thing of the past.

-When do I stop working on my dog’s reactivity?
+When am I done working on my dog’s reactivity?